open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 **[7]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[8]:** If the query targets multiple indices or data streams, then the name of those should be added as a comma separated list.
+**[8]:** The query may target multiple indices or data streams, in which case it SHOULD be the first index or data stream name found in the request.
 If the query doesn't target a specific index, this field MUST NOT be set.

 **[9]:** When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Instance" HTTP response header.

-**[10]:** The name of the Elasticsearch cluster which the client connects to.
-When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Cluster" HTTP response header.
+**[10]:** When communicating with an Elastic Cloud deployment, this should be collected from the "X-Found-Handling-Cluster" HTTP response header.

 **[11]:** For batch operations, if the individual operations are known to have the same query text then that query text SHOULD be used, otherwise all of the individual query texts SHOULD be concatenated with separator `; ` or some other database system specific separator if more applicable.